alemolinaTest/Uala/README.md

 -The first time the google map is being shown.
 The map is not rendering right.
 -The second time the map will be rendered right.
 -I was not able to solve that glitch

+## Map Api Key needed

+-create a secrets.properties on project root and ad this line GOOGLE_MAPS_API_KEY=AIzaSyAevfbZ03_PobVAgqNnV1111111-J0 with your api key on it.